koustuvsinha/fcc-java-drafts/Java-Basics.md

 Why?
 Notice we had mentioned `private` before the variable `name` in class `Car`.
 So since its private, we cant touch it from outside!

-There are other kinds of access Modifiers like public, protected, default etc. [Read more about them here](#TODO).
+There are other kinds of access Modifiers such as public, protected, default etc. [Read more about them here](#TODO).

 ### Constructors